 \section{Related Work}

-\paragraph{Deep Candidate Generation} Deep candidate generation methods are widely deployed in industrial systems, e.g., YouTube~\cite{youtube,joglekar2019neural,topkoffpolicy}, Taobao~\cite{app,mind,disentangle_rec,tdm}, and Pinterest~\cite{pinterest}.
-The existing methods explicitly sample negative examples from a pre-defined proposal distribution~\cite{w2v,sampledsoftmax,sampledsoftmax_raw}.
-The proposal distribution not only affects convergence, but also has a significant impact on the performance~\cite{caselles2018word2vec}.
+\paragraph{Deep Candidate Generation} Deep candidate generation methods are widely deployed in industrial systems, e.g., YouTube~\citep{youtube,joglekar2019neural,topkoffpolicy}, Taobao~\citep{app,mind,disentangle_rec,tdm}, and Pinterest~\citep{pinterest}.
+The existing methods explicitly sample negative examples from a pre-defined proposal distribution~\citep{w2v,sampledsoftmax,sampledsoftmax_raw}.
+The proposal distribution not only affects convergence, but also has a significant impact on the performance~\citep{caselles2018word2vec}.
 Empirically the number of the negative samples need to be large, e.g.\ a few thousand ones for pairing with a positive example.
-Consequently, it is computationally expensive to incorporate rich features for the negative samples, and the existing systems typically choose to not encode features for the negative examples, except for simple features such as item IDs~\cite{youtube}, even though rich features for the negative samples are demonstrated to be beneficial~\cite{bai2019bundle}.
-CLRec provides an efficient framework for encoding rich features for the negative samples by caching the computed results.
+Consequently, it is computationally expensive to incorporate rich features for the negative samples.
+The existing systems hence usually choose to not encode features for the negative examples except for simple features such as item IDs~\citep{youtube}, even though rich features for the negative samples are demonstrated to be beneficial~\citep{bai2019bundle}.
+CLRec achieves great efficiency when encoding rich features for the negative samples by caching the computed results.

-\paragraph{Bias Reduction and Fairness in Recommender Systems} Algorithms that directly fits the training data will suffer from selection bias due to the missing-not-at-random phenomenon~\cite{mnar,schnabel2016debias}, where the previous recommendation algorithms affect the training data collected.
-The topic of reducing the bias in training and evaluating recommender systems has been explored before~\cite{steck2013evaluation,ai2018unbiased,wang2016unbias_ipw,schnabel2016debias,topkoffpolicy,yang2018unbiased}.
-However, these existing works mostly focus on small-scale offline settings, and rely on techniques impractical for large-scale DCG.
-For example, most of them involve an extra stage to train a propensity score estimator, while we also find that dividing the propensity scores leads to numerical instability and thus fail to achieve satisfying results.
-Correcting the bias helps improve P-fairness~\cite{burke2017multisided}, i.e.\ fairness towards the previously under-recommended products~\cite{fairness_kdd}.
+\paragraph{Bias Reduction and Fairness in Recommender Systems} Recommendation algorithms that directly fits the training data will suffer from selection bias due to the missing-not-at-random phenomenon~\citep{schnabel2016debias}, where the previous recommendation algorithms affect the training data collected.
+The topic of reducing the bias in training and evaluating recommender systems has been explored before~\citep{steck2013evaluation,ai2018unbiased,wang2016unbias_ipw,schnabel2016debias,topkoffpolicy,yang2018unbiased,causerec,bundletreat,hy-stablegraph}.
+However, these existing works mostly focus on small-scale offline settings, and rely on techniques less efficient for large-scale DCG.
+For example, most of them involve an extra stage to train a propensity score estimator.
+Dividing the propensity scores can also lead to high variance when small propensities exist~\citep{schnabel2016debias}.
+Correcting the bias helps improve P-fairness~\citep{burke2017multisided}, i.e.\ fairness towards the under-recommended products~\citep{fairness_kdd}.